One-com/livestyle/README.md

 If you experience problems that the server stops watching a file after the first time you save a file, this method will help.

+#### --mtime

+Only notify clients about a changed file if its `mtime` has increased.
+Experimental, only supported when using `fs.watch`.

 Installing livestyle
 ====================
 Livestyle requires NodeJS and npm to be installed.
 See this page for